Events

 2005

 The Department of Chemistry is proud to announce the appointment of Dr. Colin Abernethy as Assistant Professor of Chemistry beginning in August, 2005.
 Dr. Abernethy has expertise in Inorgainc Chemistry and will teach in the areas of General Chemistry and Inorganic Chemistry.
 His research is directed toward the development and synthesis of compounds that are able to catalyze the selective oxidation of hydrocarbons and will involve undergraduates in these activities.
 Dr. Abernethy received his Ph.D. from the University of New Brunswick, Canada and engaged in post doctoral studies at the University of Cardiff, UK and the University of Texas at Austin.
 He comes to Keene State following a successful year at Western Kentucky University.
+The Department of Chemistry at Keene State College is proud to announce the following summer 2005 research awards to its faculty and students as part of the following National Science Foundations (NSF) programs (web sites are listed below):

 National Science Foundation (NSF) Summer Research Program in Solid State Chemistry

 Professor Jerry P. Jasinski , Chairman of the Chemistry Department at Keene State College as been accepted into the NSF Summer Research Program in Solid State Chemistry for the third consecutive summer and will be attending Brandeis University under the direction of Professor Bruce Foxman.
 They will be involved some Curriculum Development by producing A Handbook of PowerPoint Slides for Teaching X-ray Structure Determination and Solid-State Reactivity.
 This is an extension of work carried out during the summer of 2004 that is accessible on the web at http://people.brandeis.edu/~foxman1/teaching/indexpr.html.
 This award carries a stipend, housing and travel allowance for a 10-week program.
 The first and last week will be spent at Clemson University for introductory training in solid state chemistry and a powerpoint presentation of final results in an undergraduate research symposium, respectively.
+2004 The Department of Chemistry at Keene State College is proud to announce the following summer 2004 research awards to its faculty and students as part of the following National Science Foundation (NSF) programs (web sites are listed below):

 National Science Foundation (NSF) Summer Research Program in Solid State Chemistry